cadbox1/glue-stack/docs/Building Glue Stack.md

 The repository layer in Spring is a layer dedicated for communicating with data sources.

+To do this, we'll need to add some `dependencies` to our project.
+Dependencies are dependencies on `libraries`.
+A Library is a separate, reusable piece of code that does something and makes your life easier and associated with the concept of `abstraction` which means to reduce complexity.
+A lot of people write Java Web Applications so its only natural that we deal with the same problems so libraries are an attempt to solve some of those common problems.
+In Java you used to have to download a compiled library but this is hard to maintain and leads to large project sizes so we use what's called dependency management where you simply specify the library and the version that you want and that will be used to download that library for you.
+In Java you can use Maven to manage dependencies and it stores the version information in a `pom.xml` file.

 1. Add Querydsl JPA as a dependency.
 Querydsl JPA is a Java library for typesafe JPA queries that also works really well with another one of our cool libraries, Spring-Data-JPA, which is powering our repository layer.

     1. Open the pom.xml file (using command + p) and add the following line to the properties element.